-Opinion on the Authority financial statements
+Opinion on the Authority and firefighters' pension fund financial statements

-We have audited the financial statements of East Sussex Fire Authority for the year ended 31 March 2016 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements and the firefighters' pension fund financial statements of East Sussex Fire Authority for the year ended 31 March 2017 under the Local Audit and Accountability Act 2014.
 The financial statements comprise the:

-- Movement in Reserves Statement: - · Comprehensive Income and Expenditure Statement; - Balance Sheet; - Cash Flow Statement and the related notes 1 to 39; - Firefighters' pension fund financial statements comprising the: - Fund Account: and - Net Assets Statement and the related notes 1 to 4.
+- Movement in Reserves Statement; - Comprehensive Income and Expenditure Statement; - Balance Sheet: - Cash Flow Statement: - The related notes 1 to 38 and the Expenditure and Funding Analysis (on page 14): - Firefighters' pension fund financial statements comprising the: - Fund Account, and - o Net Assets Statement and the related notes 1 to 4.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2015/16.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2016/17.